 Rebling has vast experience in plastic injection molding the many different grades of ABS plastic available today including high-impact, glass-filled, transparent and high luster formulations.
-We have molded ABS plastic components in a wide range of colors for applications that include office machines, electronics and consumer related products.
+We have molded ABS plastic components in a wide range of colors for applications that include office machines, electronics, and consumer-related products.
+Learn more about our ABS Molding services below.

 Properties of ABS plastic

 ABS is an amorphous thermoplastic copolymer blended from Acrylonitrile, Butadiene and Styrene.
 Being an amorphous thermoplastic, it is easily plastic injection molded, and it provides uniform shrinkage in both the flow and transverse-to-flow directions, enabling Rebling to accurately predict mold shrinkage from the outset.
-This uniformity in shrinkage can be maintained over a wide processing range so precise dimensional control is easier to achieve when compared to a crystalline thermoplastic.
-Uniformity in shrinkage also results in minimal warpage after plastic injection molding.
+This uniformity in shrinkage during ABS Plastic molding can be maintained over a wide processing range, so precise dimensional control is easier to achieve when compared to a crystalline thermoplastic.
+Uniformity in shrinkage also results in minimal warpage after plastic injection molding, making ABS injection molding a viable option for many different applications.

 Secondary Operations for ABS plastic parts

 Rebling can supply ABS plastic injection molding components that require post molding operations such as: ultrasonic welding to form an assembly; secondary machining operations; installation of metal inserts via ultrasonic insertion; and decorated moldings using hot stamping, pad printing, and laser marking processes.
-A unique characteristic of ABS is the ability to chrome plate the material, thus lending itself to applications such as decorative trim, automotive parts, medical devices and toys.
+A unique characteristic of ABS plastic thermoplastic molding is the ability to chrome plate the material, thus lending itself to applications such as decorative trim, automotive parts, medical devices and toys.
+Rebling engineers can assess your project to determine if ABS molding is a possibility.

 ABS plastic injection molding design